 Acceptance into the Combined B.S./M.S. normally would occur after the end of the sophomore year.
 The minimum requirements for acceptance into this program are similar to those for the Geology Honors program, namely an overall GPA of at least 3.0 at the end of the sophomore year and a GPA of 3.0 or better in all courses required for the major.

 Interested eligible students must provide the following material to be considered:

 - At least three letters of recommendation.
-At least one of these must be from a prospective senior thesis advisor.
+At least one of these must be from a prospective thesis advisor.

 - An essay or statement of purpose.

 - An interview with the undergraduate Honors Director and the Graduate Director.